semgrep/semgrep-docs/docs/semgrep-cloud-platform/jira.md

 }
 </ul>

-# Creating Jira Tickets
+# Creating Jira tickets

 <!-- It's Jira, not JIRA :) -->

-:::tip Try our Jira integration (Beta)
+:::tip Try our Jira integration (beta)
-Existing customers can try our Jira integration for free by contacting their account manager.
+* Existing customers can try our Jira integration for free.
+To enable this feature:
+    1. Fill out the following form: [Request access to the Semgrep Jira integration private beta](https://get.semgrep.dev/Jira-private-beta.html).
+    2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try Jira integration out.
 :::

 The Semgrep Jira integration allows you to create Jira tickets based on your Semgrep Code or Supply Chain findings.